 Treating Platelet Alloimmunization

 Intravenous immunoglobulin (IVIG) is an effective treatment for the vast majority of fetal/neonatal alloimmune thrombocytopenia (FNAIT) cases.
 IVIG contains the immunoglobins (antibodies) from plasma of over 1,000 blood donors.
 All donors have been tested for hepatitis and HIV, and none of these infections have been reported in patients who have received IVIG.
 This “blood product” is given intravenously through a drip over a span of 6 hours every week to pregnant women at risk of FNAIT.
-IVIG may be initiated as early as 12 weeks (in some cases with a previous history of severe FNAIT) and continued until birth at around 36–37 weeks.
+IVIG may be initiated as early as 12 weeks (in some cases with a previous history of severe FNAIT) and continued until birth at around 36–37 weeks (8 months) of gestation.
 The first dose of IVIG is usually administered in the hospital followed by one to two visits per week by a home visiting nurse for the remainder of the pregnancy.
 The primary risk of IVIG is severe headache, which can usually be controlled by increasing the amount of fluid you are given before and after the IVIG in conjunction with various medications.
 IVIG has been associated with a decreased blood count (anemia) in patients with type A, B, or AB blood.
 If this pertains to you, your doctor may elect to check your blood counts every few weeks.
 The FDA has put a package label on IVIG to indicate that it has been associated with strokes and blood clots; however, these have not been reported in pregnant women receiving this therapy.

 Pregnancies with a history of FNAIT in a previous gestation are usually treated with a combination of IVIG and oral steroids.
 Oral steroids in high dosage are associated with weight gain, mood disturbances, and sleep disorders as well as with an increased risk for gestational diabetes and pre-eclampsia (high blood pressure) in pregnancy.